sendoamr/eventos-madrid/README.md

 # eventos-madrid
-App in React native for show and find events in Madrid
+App in React native to show and find events in Madrid